Love, War, and Resilience: The Story of Nathanael & Caty Greene

 10 AM – 12 PM

-Join local historian Fred Zillian as he brings to life the contributions and hardships of the women of the Revolutionary War!
+Join local historian Fred Zilian as he brings to life the contributions and hardships of the women of the Revolutionary War!
 This talk addresses the lives of Major General Nathanael Greene and his wife, Catherine (“Caty”).
 Nathanael of Coventry, Rhode Island, quickly rose to the rank of brigadier general at the outset of the Revolutionary War and eventually became one of General Washington’s top generals.
 The talk will begin with their early lives and marriage.
-It will then examine how they endured the hardships, separations, and other challenges of the Revolutionary War period.
-It will conclude with their later lives and passing.
+It will then examine how they endured hardships, separations, and other challenges during the Revolutionary War period.
+It will then consider Caty’s life after the early death of Nathanael, her second marriage, the many men who wanted her hand, the challenges she faced, and finally her later life.
+Enjoy the sampling of colonial American music Fred integrates into his talk.

 Preregistration is required.